bseltz-cohesity/scripts/powershell/migratePhysicalProtectionGroup/README.md

 ## Target Job Parameters

+* -targetNGCE: (optional) use when target cluster is NGCE
 * -prefix: (optional) add prefix to target job name
 * -suffix: (optional) add suffic to target job name
 * -newJobName: (optional) new name for target job (defaults to jobName)